 - Integrating firewalls into network architectures,

-- Building security systems within data centers, and networks,
+- Building security systems within data centres, and networks,

-- Identifying malicious activity and, if required, consulting the police,
+- Identifying malicious activity and, if required, consult the police,

 - Testing hardware and software for vulnerabilities and increasing its security,